-The individual ads are building blocks, so to speak, which make up your advertising over a season.
-The problem is trying to measure each ad and the effects of all of the ads taken together.
+Individual ads are building blocks that make up your advertising over a season.
+It can be a challenge to measure the effects of each ad individually, and the effect of all of your ads together.

-When advertising is spread out over seasons, to measure its effectiveness, you need to keep records.
-Your aim is to compare records of ads and sales for an extended time-period.
-Keep a record by date of all forms of advertising, record their cost, keep a copy of each ad, and break the file down into monthly, quarterly, or semi-annual blocks.
+To measure the effectiveness of advertising spread out over seasons, you need to keep records.
+The idea is to compare records of ads and sales for an extended time period.
+Keep a record of all forms of advertising, by date.
+Record the cost, keep a copy of each ad, and break the file down into monthly, quarterly, or semi-annual blocks.
 By recording the sales of the advertised items on the copy of each ad or in a log, you can make comparisons.

 One approach is to make weekly comparisons.
-For example, if you run an ad each week, compare each week's sales with sales from the previous week as well as with the sales of the same week a year ago.
+For example, if you run an ad each week, compare each week's sales with sales from the previous week as well as with the sales of the same week a year earlier.
 You will, of course, be measuring the momentum of all of your ads as well as the results of a single ad.
-After time, you will probably be able to estimate how much of the results are due to the individual ad and how much to the momentum of all your advertising.
-You may then make changes in specific details of the ad to increase response.
+Over time, you will probably be able to estimate what percentage of the results are due to the individual ads and what percentage are due to the momentum of the entirety of your advertising.
+You can then make changes to the ads to increase response.

 What factors should I take into account when comparing advertising results?

-Divide ads into at least two classes: high-response ads and low-response ads, then look for differences between the two classes.
+When comparing one time period with another, keep in mind that some variables are beyond your control, and may affect the pulling power of an ad.
+You can divide ads into at least two classes: high-response ads and low-response ads, for example, then look for differences between the two classes.
 You should then be able to determine the combination of factors that work best for your business and products.

 The tone or look of the message